dr8tsh/opsmgr-cert-ssl/README.md

 Implementing the above controls should produce an A+ rating using the [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).

 ## Requirements
+From the Ops Manager VM:
-Outbound Internet access from the OpsManager instance to pull the relevant certbot (LetsEncrypt) tooling for cert instantiation.
+- outbound Internet access against *.api.letsencrypt.org to pull relevant certbot (LetsEncrypt) tooling for cert instantiation.
+- Internet inbound HTTPS (TCP443) from 0.0.0.0/0 for cert verification

 Tested against OpsManager releases 1.9.x, 1.10.x, 1.11.x